tn-lorenz/flintcli/README.md

-# FlintMC
+# FlintCLI

-A Minecraft server testing framework written in Rust using Azalea.
-Tests are specified in JSON and executed deterministically using Minecraft's `/tick` command.
+A command-line interface for running [Flint](https://github.com/FlintTestMC/flint-core) tests against Minecraft servers.
+FlintCLI uses Azalea to connect to servers and execute tests deterministically using Minecraft's `/tick` command.

+## About Flint

+**Flint** is a Minecraft testing framework that consists of two main components:

+- **[flint-core](https://github.com/FlintTestMC/flint-core)**: The core library containing test specifications, parsers, test loading, and spatial utilities.
+This is the foundation that can be integrated into various tools and environments.
+- **FlintCLI** (this project): A CLI tool that uses `flint-core` to run tests against live Minecraft servers via the Azalea bot framework.

 ## Features